 These days, we all hate waiting for a web page to load.
 It only takes a few seconds for the average browser to get frustrated and leave your page.
 Worse than missing a potential conversion is the very real possibility that they’ll leave your site and take their business to another competitor, with a faster loading website.
+We faced this issue ourselves on our Tampa Web Design page when it first launched.
 Try to keep your load time under two to three seconds whenever possible to avoid a drop in conversions.

 It’s not only about speed, however.
 You also need to make sure your website can adapt to the different ways people visit your site.
 Gone are the days when people relied on a desktop or laptop computer to browse websites.
 Now, many people use their mobile devices, like tablets or smartphones, to get the information they need, when and where they need it.